 –While a reporter at The News-Herald in Willoughby, Ohio, she interviewed legendary movie star Bette Davis and high-wire daredevil Karl Wallenda of The Flying Wallendas.

-–She’s the president of The Port Washington Garden Club.
+–She’s the past president of The Port Washington Garden Club.

 –The most prized possession in her office is a 1:18 model of her first car, a white 1963 Chevy Nova, affectionately referred to as “The White Tornado.”